maakep/laggkep/src/functions/result/readme.md

 # Result

 Service for storing & retrieving game results.
-All responses in json
+All responses in json!

 Dependencies